Scattering at Space-Time Interfaces between Dispersive Media: Introduction

 In this work, we develop a generalized scattering theory for wave interaction with moving interfaces separating two dispersive media.
 We show that dispersion fundamentally reshapes the space-time scattering landscape by enabling additional propagating solutions with no counterpart in nondispersive systems, which we term ``dispersion-mediated space-time modes''.
 The proposed framework accommodates arbitrary dispersion profiles, including resonant regimes where Taylor expansions break down.
 The analysis is carried out entirely in the laboratory frame, avoiding frame transformations and therefore remaining compatible with multiple modulation velocities and accelerated interfaces.
 In addition to the general frequency transition theory, we derive closed-form scattering coefficients for the two-wave scattering class by introducing a mixed-domain formulation.
 By explicitly incorporating material dispersion into the scattering process, this work establishes a rigorous foundation for wave interactions in realistic space-time varying media.

 \pati{Organization}{ }

 The paper is structured as follows.
 Section~\ref{sec:Frequency_Transitions} develops the theory of frequency transitions for scattering at space-time interfaces between dispersive media and presents applications to Drude, Lorentz and double-Drude models.
 Section~\ref{sec:Scattering_Coefficients} derives the corresponding scattering coefficients for the two-wave class and applies the formulation to the Drude model.
 Section~\ref{sec:Comparison_with_Nondispersive_Media} compares the dispersive results with their nondispersive counterparts and validates the theory with a full-wave simulation.
+Section~\ref{sec:Experimental_Outlook} outlines potential experimental realizations of the dispersion-mediated space-time modes.
 Finally, Sec.~\ref{sec:Conclusions} concludes the paper and outlines future research directions.